ilentt/xmldata/XML_folder_to_product.md

 # 1. Define product

-To defined product you should organization your product to one or many parent and child.
-Each parent or child always have one or many attribute depend on your product or bussiness re
+To defined product you should organization your product have one or many parent and child.
+Each parent or child always have one or many attribute depend on your product or business requirement

 #### Example:
 ```xml